auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Relative to the G3P, argon2 is desirable because it can be made to require  a lot more RAM to compute.
 You could get the best of both worlds by using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step for argon2.
+In fact, the reference implementation offers a simplified `g3pFoxtrot` hash function intended for this purpose.

 While it would be preferable to someday have an argon2 variant that carries plaintext tags all the way through the key-stretching computation, combining the G3P and argon2 is likely a more than adequate workaround for now.
-Catena and yescrypt appear to have significant potential for being a self-documenting memory-hard password hash function, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of classic bcrypt.
+Catena and yescrypt appear to have significant potential for being self-documenting memory-hard password hash functions, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of bcrypt.

 In the argon2-only FHE scenario, Craig _might_ be able to still determine the parameters hidden inside by computing a hash with a known password and then cracking the unknowns.
-This approach can be facilitated when Craig is aware of Alice's documentation but is not yet aware that Alice's documentation is immediately relevant to the hash function he is reverse engineering, so it helps to be open and notorious about your deployments of self-documenting cryptography.
+This approach can be facilitated when Craig is aware of Alice's documentation but is not yet aware that Alice's documentation is immediately relevant to the hash functin he is reverse engineering, so it helps to be open and notorious about your deployments of self-documenting cryptography.